rlaker/Obsidian-for-Academia/Obsidian.md

 > [!success]
->  Yay, you installed Obsidian
+>  Yay, you installed Obsidian.
+For a nice guide, look at the [documentation](https://help.obsidian.md/Obsidian/Index)

 [[Obsidian]] is a note taking app, where essentially you are just editing text files with a few extra bells and whistles.
 This is a different approach to some apps like [[Notion]], where everything is online and you don't actually have your own data locally.
 Therefore, if you plan to make a [[second brain]] (or just note take) then you don't want to rely on a company to store your data.